methylgrammarlab/deconvolution_in_silico_pipeline/README.md

 types to enable deconvolution.
 There are many approaches to selecting an appropriate set of regions.
 Here, if no user regions are supplied, [Tissue Informative Markers](https://github.com/christacaggiano/celfie) are called.

+Regions file should be BED-formatted and have no header.
+Regions may overlap.
+If they do - the overlapping section will be read twice.
+If this is not the desired behaviour, use [bedtools merge](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html) to avoid overlap.

 For CelFiE and CelFiE+, the atlas format should be METH, COV, as in [CelFiE](https://github.com/christacaggiano/celfie).
 A small pipeline to create such an atlas from bedgraph files is provided here.